jrh-dev/scones/README.md

 ### Who is this package for?
 The package has been designed for users, particuarly those working in analytical roles, who need to extract data from a SQL database accessible with ODBC drivers.
 The package provides limited functionality in comparison to [odbc](https://github.com/r-dbi/odbc), but aims to be simpler to use, requiring less specific knowledge of database infrastructure, and requiring users to specify only a minimal number of arguments.

-Primary use of the package is intended for situations where users are extracting data with SELECT queries and it has been specifically designed with performing exploratory analyses in interactive sessions in mind.
-More advanced operations and writing to a database are outwith the scope of the package and would be covered by the use of the [odbc](https://github.com/r-dbi/odbc) package directly.
+The package is primarily intended for use in situations where users are extracting data with SELECT queries.
+It has been specifically designed with users performing exploratory analyses in interactive sessions in mind.
+More advanced operations such as writing to a database are outwith the scope of the package and users are recommended to consider using the [odbc](https://github.com/r-dbi/odbc) package directly.

 ## Prerequsites
 Drivers and connection setup at system level should be completed in line with the OS being used.
 The exact drivers required and process to be followed will vary by OS and guidance is readily available online.